 Second, the book argues that regimes’ political ideologies of state and polity determine how they assess the political status by armed groups.
 Political ideas are central to political conflict.
 Governments try to carve out and defend their vision of the political arena, privileging or marginalizing certain class, religious, and ethnic cleavages and symbols.
 These ideological projects contribute to dramatic variation in which armed groups are viewed by rulers as enemies, allies, and unsavory but tolerable business partners.
 The political meaning of armed mobilization shapes the orders that governments seek to forge, and the ways they try to terminate these orders.

-My Armed Orders in South Asia (AOSA) research project is in the early stages of gathering and generating a variety of new qualitative and quantitative data from South Asia on regime ideological projects, collusion, combat, and incorporation, systematically measuring a set of state-group armed orders across space and time.
+My Armed Orders in South Asia (AOSA) research project is gathering and generating a variety of new qualitative and quantitative data from South Asia on regime ideological projects, collusion, combat, and incorporation, systematically measuring a set of state-group armed orders across space and time.
 This evidence is drawn from interviews, extensive archival and primary materials, and secondary sources.
 Data collection is under way and should be mostly complete in the next two years.
 All of the qualitative and quantitative data will be made publicly available.
 Other data on security force casualties from India and Sri Lanka that the research team happened upon while researching armed orders will also be made available.

 Other Research.
-I have research interests in Indian foreign security policy and how it can inform debates in the broader discipline of IR, the dynamics of “indirect rule” during and after colonialism, the relationships between embattled client states and their external patrons, and the politics of armies in Asia, particularly Pakistan in comparative perspective), and leftist insurgency in democratic regimes.
+I have research interests in Indian foreign security policy and how it can inform debates in the broader discipline of IR, the dynamics of “indirect rule” during and after colonialism, military politics (mostly in Pakistan but also in comparative perspective), and leftist insurgency in democratic regimes.

 Networks of Rebellion: Explaining Insurgent Cohesion and Collapse.
 Cornell Studies in Security Affairs, Cornell University Press, 2014.
 Indian edition 2015, Munshiram Manoharlal.